Audi Environmental Foundation supports the Preservation of Orchard Meadows in Neckarsulm

 A group of cheerful people with apples in their hands stand and squat under trees on a green meadow for a photo together.

 In February 2025, a group of apprentices practiced tree pruning during a project day.
 Thanks to expert instruction on the use of pruning tools and the correct cutting positions by Günter Glaser, Deputy Head of the Municipal Depot, they were well-prepared to test their new skills in the field – successfully, as seen in the photos!
-Yesterday, Neckarsulm Plant Manager Fred Schulze and his management team also participated in a tree pruning course.
+Fred Schulze, plant manager in Neckarsulm, and his plant management team also took part in a tree pruning course.
 Both groups gained fascinating insights into the ecological significance of orchard meadows, as well as the planting, pruning, and care of trees to maintain their health.
 The goal of tree pruning is to shape an optimal tree crown and ensure early, consistent fruitfulness.

-The maintenance of orchard meadows plays a crucial role in this.
-These meadows are a defining landscape feature in Baden-Württemberg, which is why they were recognized as an "intangible cultural heritage" by the UNESCO Commission in 2021.
-They not only provide delicious, regional fruit but also serve as an important habitat for numerous animals and plants.
-Birds, bats, hedgehogs, insects, and spiders find a home here, contributing to ecological diversity.
+These orchards are a defining landscape component in Baden-Württemberg, which is why they were awarded the title of "Intangible Cultural Heritage" by the UNESCO Commission in 2021.
+They not only provide tasty, regional fruit, but also serve as an important habitat for numerous animals and plants.
+Birds, bats, hedgehogs, insects and spiders find a home here and contribute to ecological diversity.

 A group of 20 people stand in an orchard next to an information board and look at the camera together.